Compare Electricity Plans

 It is also important to remember that prices in SEQ are set by the retailers, with those in regional areas set by the Queensland Competition Authority (QCA).

-In regional areas of Queensland, prices remain regulated by the Queensland Competition Authority and while households can technically pick their provider in some instances, the lack of retail competition leaves Ergon Energy as the default retailer in places like Bundaberg, Rockhampton, Townsville, Cairns, Mount Isa and other regional areas in between.
+In regional areas of QLD, prices remain regulated by the Queensland Competition Authority and while households can technically pick their provider in some instances, the lack of retail competition leaves Ergon Energy as the default retailer in places like Bundaberg, Rockhampton, Townsville, Cairns, Mount Isa and other regional areas in between.
 Customers in these areas are still on regulated contracts, with the terms and conditions set out by law.
-Electricity costs in regional Queensland however, are subsidised by the state government to ensure households do not end up paying considerably more than those in SEQ.
+Electricity costs in regional QLD however, are subsidised by the state government to ensure households do not end up paying considerably more than those in SEQ.

 This report talks about the reference price for energy, but what exactly is it?
 In July 2019, tough new industry regulations took effect designed to simplify power plans and the way consumers compare.
-Part of the change was that a new, cheaper Default Market Offer (DMO) was introduced that meant customers on expensive standing offers automatically switched onto the cheaper tariff.
+Part of the change was that a new, cheaper Default Market Offer (DMO) was introduced which meant customers on expensive standing offers automatically switched to the cheaper tariff.
 This resulted in notable savings for these customers, but the DMO also now acts as a reference point from which all products must be compared.
 The reference price is consistent across all retailers, so you can be sure that the percentage savings referenced (either more than, equal to or less than the reference price) genuinely indicate the true value of a plan, as opposed to the previous way of doing things whereby discounts were applied to different base rates.

 In 2016 the state government also decided to merge its two electricity distributors – Ergon Energy and Energex.
-So, in addition to providing retail services throughout regional Queensland, Ergon Energy is also the energy distributor, meaning it is responsible for managing and improving the vast network infrastructure which delivers power to homes and businesses.
+So, in addition to providing retail services throughout regional QLD, Ergon Energy is also the energy distributor, meaning it is responsible for managing and improving the vast network infrastructure that delivers power to homes and businesses.
 Energex is the electricity distributor for SEQ.
 The state-owned companies have been brought together under parent company Energy Queensland, based in Townsville.

 The Queensland Government continues to play an integral role in the generation of electricity in the state.
-It owns a wealth of coal-fired and gas turbine power stations scattered across Queensland, plus hydroelectric stations and solar and wind farms.
+It owns a wealth of coal-fired and gas turbine power stations scattered across QLD, plus hydroelectric stations and solar and wind farms.

 Here are the previous winners of Canstar Blue’s Electricity Providers – QLD Customer Satisfaction Award:

-Best-Rated Electricity Providers NSW - November 1st
+Best-Rated Electricity Providers for Business - February 19th

 – Read more*NSW, QLD and SA: Price is GST inclusive and is: The estimated lowest possible price a representative customer would be charged in a year for this plan, assuming all conditions of discounts offered (if any) have been met, based on the AER’s model annual usage in the distribution region as stated at the top of each table.